Visiting Your Grandchildren When Their Parents are Divorced or Deceased and Visiting Your Grandchild When You Have a Court Order from Another State

 Despite this constitutional protection for parents raising children the Florida Supreme Court opinion clearly states that trial courts are required to give full faith and credit to orders issued by courts in other states.
 The 5th DCA opinion on this same case was upheld and the grandparents were granted the visitation with their grandchildren as ordered by a Colorado Court.
 Mentioned in the Court’s opinion was the fact that another state’s Final Order is entitled to full faith and credit in Florida.
 The Court discusses the theory of comity in comparison to full faith and credit and found that the 5th DCA finding “trial courts are required, without discretion, to give recognition to final judgments of another state when applicable” was correct.
 The U.S. Constitution, Article IV, section 1 contains the full faith and credit clause and the Court found this clause replaces the theory of comity with the “constitutional duty … to honor the laws and judgments of sister states.”
 Estin v.
 Estin, 334 U.S. 541 (1948).

-The Florida Supreme Court opinion is well written to support the ultimate finding and it takes the time to cover not only the commity / full faith and credit argument, brings in the Parental Kidnapping Prevention Act (1980), numerous cases, potential public policy exceptions, and it logically ends with the conclusion that in this case, LeDoux-Nottingham v.
+The Florida Supreme Court opinion is well written to support the ultimate finding and it takes the time to cover the commity / full faith and credit argument, brings in the Parental Kidnapping Prevention Act (1980), numerous cases, potential public policy exceptions, and it logically ends with the conclusion that in this case, LeDoux-Nottingham v.
 Downs, the grandparents get visitation with their grandchildren.

-We still have a long way to go to grandparents having standing in Florida’s courts to request visitation with their grandchildren but for now those grandparents with visitation orders from other states have a good chance of having those orders acknowledged and enforced.
+We still have a long way to go to grandparents initially having standing in Florida’s courts to request visitation with their grandchildren but for now those grandparents with visitation orders from other states have a good chance of having those orders acknowledged and enforced.

-Mario, Gunde, Peters, Rhoden & Kelley is the largest and most experienced family law and criminal firm in Brevard County.
+Mario, Gunde, Peters, Rhoden & Kelley is the largest and most experienced family law and criminal law firm in Brevard County.
 With several attorneys and over 120 combined years of experience we have the ability to help you with your grandchildren visitation matters or any other family law matter.
 We have been serving the area for 41 years (in 2017) and look forward to assisting you.
 Call the office 321-631-0506 or use the Contact form on the top of this page.
 Serving Titusville, Melbourne, Viera, Suntree, Indialantic, Indian Harbor Beach, and Palm Bay from two offices: Cocoa Village and Melbourne.